Nosjazz/milestone_4/README.md

 ### Testing User Stories from User Experience (UX) Section

 #### First Time Visitor Goals
-1. As a First Time Visitor, I want to easily understand the main purpose of the project, leave if review and have the option to contact the website owner directly.
+1. As a First Time Visitor, I want to easily understand the main purpose of the project.
-    Upon entering the website, the visitor have an extract of the about page, presentation of the team and 2 reviews among the existing reviews, the "show interest" button also encourage the visitor to take action, redirecting to the register page if not logged in, or directly to the add review page when logged in.
+    Upon entering the website, the visitor have a short about the blog section, explaining the purpose and reason for the blog.
+Few featured articles and most recent ones follow.

+2. As a First Time Visitor, I want to see the most important and recent posts.
+    In the homepage, the visitor can see features articles deemed the most important/trendy by the author as well as a section below for the most recent.

+3. As a First Time Visitor, I want to be able to create a user. |
+    The navbar is tailored to ensure visitor are provided with the right information depending on if there are logged in, ensuring the Signup function is available.

-2. As a First Time Visitor, I want to be able to see reviews from other visitors.
+4. As a First Time Visitor, I want to be able to see comments from other visitors and add comments myself.
-    There are an extract of reviews in the home page, as well as en entire page didicated to the reviews accessible from the navbar, or Readmore from the home page.
+    The blog post view offer user to add comment only when there are logged in, and request them to sign up if not.

 #### Returning Visitor Goals
-1. As a Returning Visitor, I want to find back the information I entered Thanks to the login functionality, the returning visitor is able to find back all the information entered into the profile section, but is also able to edit his reviews.
+1. As a Returning Visitor, I want to find back the information I entered Every comment added are saved, thanks to Postgres database.
+2. As a Returning Visitor, I want to be able to support the blog owner.
+    Engaged vistors have to option to Donate through the donate page.
+However, for marketing purpose, this page is also available for non logged in visitors.
+3. As a Returning Visitor, I want to be able to contact the blog owner.
+    The contact us page is only available for logged in users, to ensure messages will come from authenticated users who have shown an interest to the blog.

 ### Further Testing